This German chocolate pie recipe includes a rich and creamy chocolate filling inside a flaky buttery pie crust with toasted coconut and pecans on top.

 In a small saucepan (or whichever pot jumps out of the cabinet first), melt chocolate and butter over low heat, stirring constantly.

-Once they are melted and well blended, remove from heat and stir in the evaporated milk.
+Once they are melted and well blended, remove the pot from the heat and stir in the evaporated milk.
 Set aside.

-In large bowl, combine the sugar, cornstarch, and salt.
+In a large bowl, combine the dry ingredients: sugar, cornstarch, and salt.